defytheflow/defytheflow/README.md

 ### Hi there 👋

+> 🔥 "Education is the kindling of a flame, not the filling of a vessel."

+> 🐟 "Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-> "It's impossible to effectively use any abstraction if you don't understand what it's abstracting and why."
+> 🧑‍💻 "It's impossible to effectively use any abstraction if you don't understand what it's abstracting and why."

 <!--